Virtualization-projects/kitematic-wiki/Common-Issues-and-Fixes.md

 If you've enabled SSH Multiplexing, it might be the cause of this problem.
 As pointed out [in this GitHub issue](https://github.com/kitematic/kitematic/issues/386#issuecomment-130421161) disabling multiplexing for localhost resolved the issue for some people.

+**Virtual box port forwarding feature not working on windows - cannot establish ssh connection**

+If you cannot establish any ssh communication between kitematic or docker-machine and the virtualbox VM then it could be that virtualbox port forwarding is not working.
+To test this try using telnet on the 127.0.0.1:PORT that is used by ssh (try running with the `docker-machine -D start default` debug command argument to see the failing ssh calls) and you should see the connection is blocked.
+If you inspect the virtualbox machine logs you will see "unknown error" in the port forwarding section.
+Often this is caused by unsigned drivers in the networking stack from networking software such as proxy interception.
+The easiest solution is uninstall the corresponding application with unsigned drivers.

 ### Windows 10

 Virtualbox seems to have a bug in Windows 10 and host-only adapter (mentioned above), a fix/patch exists at the following location: [Windows host-only adapter creation fails due to slow background processing](https://www.virtualbox.org/ticket/14040) - The latest Windows 10 build is causing that the Virtualbox Host Only adapter, is not checking the "Virtualbox NDIS6 Bridged Networking Driver" so the default machine cannot start properly.